 You check your email inbox, and it looks like you’ve got an official email from the social media platform to inform you that you’ve won a lottery prize (even though you’ve not entered one).
 The email will seem to be genuine, but they aren’t.
 They come from an email account that has been hijacked to make it look like it’s from an official Facebook account.
 You’ll be asked to make contact with an agent (a criminal) who will demand money from you when you try and claim your prize.

 You may get a friend request from somebody you don’t recognize, and if you choose to accept (which you should never do) the person will claim to be an official from Facebook who is contacting you with a fabulous offer of money.
 They’ll implore you to follow his or her instructions which mean you can claim your ‘prize’ – this will usually involve sending them a fee to do so and involve clicking on a fraudulent link.
 They’ll take your fee and then disappear.

 Friend Requests from Real-Life Friends

-So you’ve seen how it can be done, but here’s what actually happened to a few real-life people who were conned by these heartless scammers.
+So you’ve seen how it can be done, but here’s what happened to a few real-life people who were conned by these heartless scammers.

 Facebook Lottery Scam Victim #1

-Facebook lottery scam victim John was conned out of $200 in order to claim a fake ‘lottery prize’ that seemed so legitimate it had both he and his partner convinced.
+Facebook lottery scam victim John was conned out of $200 to claim a fake ‘lottery prize’ that seemed so legitimate it had both he and his partner convinced.